 Advice for Prospective Freshmen

-What is something you wish you knew before about Georgia when you entered as a freshman?
+What is something you wish you knew before entering UGA as a freshman?

 What is something a prospective student may miss on a visit that’s worth checking out?

 Everyone is going to see North Campus on a visit because it is fantastic.
 The things that you might miss are the food options, so make sure that you’re exploring that because it can sway you.
 The chicken tenders are amazing no matter where you go.

 Reasons to attend Georgia: